 If you absolutely cannot pay your intern, consider the following incentives:

-We expect an internship supervisor to provide high-quality project work, to be actively engaged in the intern's learning process through consistent guidance and feedback, to establish a comfortable work environment, and to introduce the student intern to the larger organizational structure.
+Highly effective supervisors are actively engaged in the intern's learning experience through consistent guidance and feedback.
+They strive to establish a comfortable and collaborative work environment, and introduce the student intern to colleagues within the larger organizational structure.

 Managing your internship: